-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.4.A All Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for auxiliary machinery including but not limited to: .1 Generator distribution systems .2 Steam boilers .3 Oil purifier .4 Refrigeration system .5 Pumping and piping systems .6 Steering gear system .7 Cargo-handling equipment and deck machinery On a vessel powered by main propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate uses methods of measuring and calculating plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
-The candidate directs the operations of auxiliary and ancillary machinery and systems so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: 1.
-Performing a thorough inspection and evaluation of all auxiliary and ancillary systems, machinery and equipment operations; and 2.
-Comparing operational data to manufacturer's recommended technical specifications and operational limits.
-System operations should include: 1.
-Electrical generation and distribution system and machinery; 2.
-Liquid centrifugal purification system and machinery; 4.
-Bilge and ballast transfer system and machinery; 5.
-Vessel steering system and machinery; 6.
-Cargo handling system and machinery; and 7.
-Auxiliary boiler and steam system and machinery.
+TaskSTCWNo.Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 3.4.A All Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for auxiliary machinery including but not limited to: .1 Generator distribution systems .2 Steam boilers .3 Oil purifier .4 Refrigeration system .5 Pumping and piping systems .6 Steering gear system .7 Cargo-handling equipment and deck machinery On a vessel powered by main propulsion machinery of at least 4,000 HP, or a simulator capable of replicating shipboard auxiliary equipment and systems.
+The candidate uses methods of measuring and calculating plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
+The candidate directs the operations of auxiliary and ancillary machinery and systems so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: Performing a thorough inspection and evaluation of all auxiliary and ancillary systems, machinery and equipment operations; and Comparing operational data to manufacturer's recommended technical specifications and operational limits.
+System operations include: Electrical generation and distribution system and machinery; Liquid centrifugal purification system and machinery; Refrigeration systems and machinery; Vessel steering system and machinery; Cargo handling system and machinery; and Auxiliary boiler and steam system and machinery.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.5.A All Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for auxiliary machinery On a vessel powered by main propulsion machinery of 1,000 HP or more, or in an engineering laboratory using equipment commonly fitted aboard ship, the candidate uses methods of measuring and calculating plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
-The candidate directs the operations of auxiliary and ancillary machinery and systems for hotel operations so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: 1.
-Performing a thorough inspection and evaluation of all auxiliary and ancillary systems, machinery and equipment operations; and 2.
-Comparing operational data to manufacturer's recommended technical specifications and operational limits.
-System operations should include: 1.
-Fire fighting systems and equipment; 2.
-Accommodation heating; 3.
-Air conditioning and ventilation; 4.
-Sanitary systems and equipment; 5.
-Potable systems and equipment; 6.
-Sewage treatment systems and equipment; 7.
-Galley equipment, vent dampers; 8.
-Laundry equipment; 9.
-Communication systems and equipment.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 3.5.A All Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for auxiliary machinery On a vessel powered by main propulsion machinery of at least 4,000 HP, or in an engineering laboratory using equipment commonly fitted aboard ship.
+The candidate uses methods of measuring and calculating plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
+The candidate directs the operations of auxiliary and ancillary machinery and systems relative to hotel operations so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: Performing a thorough inspection and evaluation of all auxiliary and ancillary systems, machinery and equipment operations; and Comparing operational data to manufacturer's recommended technical specifications and operational limits.
+System operations include: Firefighting systems and equipment; Accommodation heating; Air conditioning and ventilation; Sanitary systems and equipment; Potable systems and equipment; Galley equipment, vent dampers; Laundry equipment; Communication systems and equipment.